JetBrains/teamcity-documentation/topics/net.md

 TeamCity comes with the built-in support of the .NET toolchain providing the .NET build step, .NET detection on the build agents, and autodiscovery of build steps in your repository.

-This page provides details on configuring the .NET runner.
+This page gives details on configuring the .NET runner.

 <note>

-Since TeamCity 2019.2.2, the .NET CLI (dotnet) build step has been reworked and renamed to __.NET__ thus defining that it now supports all .NET-related operations previously implemented in TeamCity as multiple different build steps.
+Since TeamCity 2019.2.2, the .NET CLI (dotnet) build step has been refactored and renamed to __.NET__ thus emphasizing that it now supports all .NET-related operations previously implemented in TeamCity as multiple build steps.

+Note that we stop providing active support for [MSBuild](msbuild.md), [Visual Studio (sln)](visual-studio-sln.md), [Visual Studio 2003](visual-studio-2003.md), and [Visual Studio Tests](visual-studio-tests.md) runners.
+These steps are left for compatibility of existing build configurations with new versions of TeamCity.
+To receive the following updates and use extra features of our .NET implementation, we suggest that you select the .NET runner instead of any of the listed runners in all corresponding build steps.
+This page describes the settings of all supported .NET commands and gives guidelines on migration from the obsolete build steps.

 </note>